 The one downside of Gmail’s growth is the unavailability of the desired username on the platform.
 As all of you might already know, a person’s username on Gmail is used as their identification, which is why it should ideally be their own name and surname.

 But there are countless people on the planet with the same name.
-So, if you’re making your account today and want to use your own name as the username, it is very likely that the username is already taken.
+So, if you’re making your account today and want to use your own name as the username, it is very likely that the username is already taken and you will see error message like “That username is taken.
+Try another”.

 How to Fix “That username is taken.
 Try another” in Gmail